Israel–PKK relations: Iranian tensions

+AKP period

+When the Justice and Development Party came to power, it expressed support for Islamist groups such as Hamas over the traditionally secular Palestinian groups, and also pushed an Islamist rhetoric in Turkey that often involved conspiracy theories against Israel.
+From 2003 to 2010, Turkey spent $687 million USD to have around 170 M60-A1 tanks upgraded by the Israeli Military Industries, which were later used in 2019 Turkish offensive into northeastern Syria.
+While the 2010 Gaza flotilla raid caused a diplomatic crisis between Israel and Turkey, they agreed to restore relations in March 2013, and officially did so in June 2016.
 In 2017, Benjamin Netanyahu stated that Israel rejects the PKK and considers it a terrorist organization, and called on Turkey to return the favor by considering Hamas a terrorist organization.

 Mustafa Karasu, a PKK leader, condemned the American recognition of Jerusalem as capital of Israel in 2018, and said that Jerusalem cannot be a Jewish city, but should be a city with special status in which all religions are respected.
-In May 2018, after the United States moved its embassy from Tel Aviv to Jerusalem, protests happened at the Gaza border, in which Israeli troops killed several Palestinians.
-The PKK, and the HDP, frequently accused by Turkey of being the PKK political wing, condemned the killings and called for an end to violence.
-The HDP also criticized the ruling AKP and MHP coalition for rejecting the petition from the HDP for Turkey to cease all trade with Israel.

-When asked about the Israeli–Palestinian conflict in 2020, Murat Karayılan stated that he would support whatever ended the conflict, even if it was a two-state solution.
-He also claimed that democratic confederalism was the only true solution to the conflict, and all conflicts of the Middle East.
-Duran Kalkan also supported the implementation of democratic confederalism to solve the conflict, not a one-state or two-state solution.
-He also stated his belief that democratic confederalism was the only system which guaranteed peace between all the different ethnicities and religions in the Middle East.
+In May 2018, during the protests at the Gaza border, the PKK, as well as the HDP (frequently accused by Turkey of being the PKK political wing), condemned the killings of protestors.
+The HDP further criticized the ruling AKP-MHP coalition for rejecting a petition from the HDP to cease all Turkish trade with Israel.
+In 2020, Murat Karayılan declared that he supported whatever ended the Israeli–Palestinian conflict, even if it was a two-state solution, but claimed the only true solution to the conflict, and all conflicts in the Middle East, was democratic confederalism.
+Duran Kalkan rejected both the one-state and two-state solutions, claiming that democratic confederalism was the only system which guaranteed a peaceful Middle East.